2219323130/YOLOv10_PaddleOCR_License_Plate_Recognition/README.md

 ### If you want to train your own license plate detection and recognition model

-Dataset can be downloaded at https://universe.roboflow.com/
+Dataset can be downloaded at https://universe.roboflow.com/.
-You can be in https://colab.research.google.com/ for model training
+You can be in https://colab.research.google.com/ for model training.
 1.Change the model path.
 2.Change the license_plate_label,you can refer to the image under YOLOv10_PaddleOCR_License_Plate_Recognition\images\license_plate_label.jpg to modify it.
 3.Change the font_path.